jamiefletcher/distributed-chat-app/README.md

 ![Figure 1: Overview of Chat Application Components and Their Interactions](docs/figures/fig1.png "Figure 1: Overview of Chat Application Components and Their Interactions")

 ### Frontend
-The frontend component of my chat application is built on the frontend supplied in the example application.
-The two notable changes from the reference implementation are:
+The two notable changes from the reference frontend implementation are:
 - Removal of the UWSGI settings from the Nginx configuration file and replacement of these settings with a standard reverse proxy configuration that also enables the upgrade to a Websocket connection.
 - Addition of a checkbox to the user interface to enable the user to select/deselect sending ephemeral messages.